cc32d9/eosio_point_of_sale/README.md

 The contract deducts 0.5% fee from the sales, to compensate for the infrastructure and development costs.

-Optionally the contract provides the seller a possibility to track the item status after the payment is received.
+In addition, the contract provides two functions for the the seller's
+convenience: a possibility to track the item status after the payment is received; and a possibility to challenge the user and verify that he or she controls a specific EOSIO account.

 It is deployed under account name `saleterminal` on the following